petra9090/rag-chatbot/README.md

 # rag-chatbot

-An educational study assistant powered by LlamaIndex + Claude.
 This chatbot lets students ask questions about their course notes using Retrieval-Augmented Generation (RAG).
 Documents are indexed locally, and Claude answers questions based only on the uploaded material.

 ---